ismailtsdln/PingScope/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/platform-linux%20%7C%20macos%20%7C%20windows-lightgrey.svg)

-PyPing is a modern, feature-rich, and visually enhanced version of the classic ping tool.
+PingScope is a modern, feature-rich, and visually enhanced version of the classic ping tool.
 It allows you to perform advanced network diagnostics via both a professional CLI and a sleek web dashboard.

 ## ✨ Features